uhi22/invacare-g50-investigations/readme.md

 * The black park brake wire is grounded.
 * The yellow park brake wire is switched to 24V to release the brake.
 Each 200ms, the PM turns the park brake off for 250µs, most likely for diagnotic purposes.

+Current consumption:

+* in sleep: 600µA.
+This means, a 20Ah usable battery capacity lasts for more than 3 years.

 ## The Motor

 * Does does a motor of a G40 work at the motor controller of the G50?
 Yes.